This Heartbreaking Video Shows What It's Like To Be A

 Stubborn.
 Picky.
 Leftover.

 Those are just a few of the painful words used to describe single women in China who reach their late 20s without finding a spouse.
-These urban millennials, who are called shengnu, or "leftover women," face pressure and stigma from family and friends starting as young as 27.
-As Refinery29 has reported, parents flock to open-air marriage markets in hopes of finding matches for their spouseless children.
+These urban twentsomethings, who are called shengnu, or "leftover women," face pressure and stigma from family and friends starting as young as 27.

 Now, a moving new video from skin-care brand SK-ll is calling attention to the heartbreaking challenges these women face.